Discovering Multiagent Learning Algorithms with Large Language Models: Game Theoretic Preliminaries

 \subsection{Policy Space Response Oracles (PSRO)}

 PSRO~\citep{Lanctot2017PSRO,bighashdel2024policy} acts as a meta-solver that generalizes the Double Oracle algorithm~\citep{mcmahan2003planning}.
 It operates on a higher level of abstraction called the \textbf{Meta-Game} (or Empirical Game~\citep{wellman2025empirical}).
 PSRO maintains a population of policies $\Pi_i = \{\sigma_i^1, \dots, \sigma_i^k\}$ for each player.
 The meta-game is represented by a payoff tensor $M$, where entries $M_i^{j_1\dotsc j_N} = u_i(\sigma^{j_1}_1,\dotsc, \sigma^{j_N}_N)$ correspond to the expected utility of player $i$ when policies from the population are pitted against each other.

-\textbf{The PSRO Loop:} At each epoch $k$, the algorithm performs three steps: \begin{enumerate} \item \textbf{Meta-Strategy Solver (MSS) at training-time:} A solver computes a meta-strategy $\phi_i$ (a probability distribution over the population $\Pi_i$).
-Common solvers include \textbf{Uniform} $\phi_i^{j_i} = 1/|\Pi_i|$ and \textbf{Nash} $\phi$ which is a Nash Equilibrium of the current meta-game $M$. \item \textbf{Oracle (Best Response):} A new policy $\sigma_i^{k+1}$ is trained via Reinforcement Learning (or exact solving) to be a Best Response to the opponent's meta-strategy:
+At each epoch $k$, the algorithm performs three steps: \begin{enumerate} \item \textbf{Meta-Strategy Solver (MSS) at training-time:} A solver computes a meta-strategy $\phi_i$ (a probability distribution over the population $\Pi_i$).
+Common solvers include \textbf{Uniform} $\phi_i^{j_i} = 1/|\Pi_i|$ and \textbf{Nash} $\phi$ which is a Nash Equilibrium of the current meta-game $M$. \item \textbf{Oracle (Best Response):} A new policy $\sigma_i^{k+1}$ is trained via Reinforcement Learning (or exact solving) to be a Best Response to the opponent's meta-strategy: $\sigma_i^{k+1} \in {\arg\max}_{\sigma_i}\mathbb{E}_{\sigma_{-i}\sim \phi_{-i}}\left[u_i(\sigma_i, \sigma_{-i})\right]$.
 In this work, we utilize an exact oracle that computes the optimal best response to the meta-strategy, isolating the performance of the meta-solver from the variance of reinforcement learning. \item \textbf{Expansion:} The new policy is added to the population $\Pi_i \leftarrow \Pi_i \cup \{\sigma_i^{k+1}\}$, and the payoff tensor $M$ is updated.
 In this work, we calculate the exact expected payoff value for each entry $M_i^{j_1\dotsc j_N}$, thereby eliminating the stochastic noise associated with Monte Carlo sampling. \end{enumerate}

-To quantify performance, we employ a distinct \textbf{evaluation-time meta-strategy solver} to compute a distribution over the current policy population; this distribution serves as the basis for the exploitability metric.
-It is critical~\citep{wang2022evaluating} to distinguish this from the training process: the training-time MSS drives the \emph{generation} of new policies (often prioritizing exploration), while the evaluation-time MSS ensures a robust \emph{evaluation} of the population's quality.
-We regard both the training-time and evaluation-time MSS as integral components of PSRO when employed as a single game-solver.
-Standard PSRO relies on fixed static meta-solvers for both training-time and eval-time (e.g., always using Nash or always using Uniform).
-However, the optimal meta-solver may change during training—for instance, encouraging exploration (Uniform) early on and robustness (Nash) later.
-We aim to discover a dynamic meta-solver schedule.